 Commercial Pilot Training

-A Commercial Pilot Certificate allows you to fly an airplane for compensation or hire.
-It is the final capstone of the Professional Pilot Program.
+Commercial Pilot Certificate is the final capstone of the Professional Pilot Program.
 At this point your experience behind the yoke could begin paying for itself.

-The Commercial part 61 training is composed of two simultaneous courses.
-The single engine course is 10 hours of flight in a Piper Arrow.
-At the same time students are mastering multi-engine procedures in the Piper Seneca.
+The Commercial part 61 training is composed of several courses: ATT 120, ATF 119, ATF 121, ATF 131.
+The single engine training includes 10 hours of flight in a complex airplane.
+At the same time students may master multi-engine procedures in the Piper Seneca.
 Students reach the 250 hours and take the single engine commercial flight test.
-That is immediately followed by a Multi-Engine add on checkride.
+That may immediately followed by a Multi-Engine add on checkride.

 Students must have 18 years of Age